LucasMorettoRodrigues/invoiceReactApp/README.md

 - Write unit tests with Jest.
 - Use Recoil for state management.
 - Convert currency values using external API.
 - Run AngularJS and React using angular2react.

+(Angular component in src/components/invoice/itemsTable/rows/angular/angular-component.js)

 #### Corrections: